 Figure 1.2: A Faro arm is used to dimensionally check the received parts (a) and after mounting the two plates with the mounting part (b)

-Table 1.1: Measured straightness between the two "V" shapes for the six struts.
-These measurements were performed twice for each strut.
+Table 1.1: Measured straightness between the two "V" for the six struts.
+These measurements are performed two times for each strut.

 (a) Encoder rulers

 (b) Encoder heads